event-venue-registry/evr/README.md

 ### ⚖️ License

 The code in this package is licensed under the MIT License.
+Data is licensed under CC0-1.0.

 <!--
 ### 📖 Citation